Having worked in kitchens for several years, Randal Smathers knows how to make a proper soup and has some really great tips to share:

 - Adding fresh, finely chopped vegetables to a hot stock just before serving restores color and a little texture to a too-uniform soup.

-At a recent EDC cooking demo Randal discussed this white bean soup as well as a winter squash and leek and potato.
-While his methods are authentic, they do require a slightly greater time commitment than some of our other recipes.
-However, much of the cooking is unattended – making this and soups in general, great weekend cooking.
+At a past cooking demo, Randal discussed this white bean soup.
+While his methods are authentic, they require a slightly greater time commitment than some other recipes.
+However, much of the cooking is unattended – making this, and soups in general, great weekend cooking.

 White Bean Soup

-1-1 1/2 pounds dried Kenearly beans from Yoder Farm or other yellow/white bean
+1-1 1/2 pounds dried Kenearly beans from Yoder Farm or another yellow/white bean

 2 pounds ham hocks or ham bone